AnYpku/PKU-Cluster/README.md

 #### Fake lepton

 ### Uncertainty calculation
 As it's still annoyed to repeate the same procedure in different years and channels.
-I recommend you define functions and call for them later to prepare histograms that you want in differents and channels one time.
+I recommend you define functions and call for them later to produce histograms that you want in different years and channels one time.
 See an example here [Build_hist](https://github.com/AnYpku/PKU-Cluster/blob/master/Significance/Uncer/fakephoton/Uncer_batch_bkg.C).
-These histograms can be use to prepare data card for significance calculation and calculate uncertainties.
+These histograms can be use to prepare data cards for significance measurement and calculate uncertainties.

 ```
 .....